jellyfin-archive/jellyfin-blog/content/posts/android-on-fdroid.md

 justify: 'center'
 ---

-We're happy to announce the direct availability of the mobile Android app to the F-Droid store.
-The F-Droid version does not contain any proprietary libraries and is 100% reproducible.
+We're happy to announce the immediate availability of the Android mobile app on the F-Droid store.
+The F-Droid version does not contain any proprietary libraries and builds are fully reproducible.

 <!--more-->

 ## Missing features

-Unfortunately, the library required to support casting is proprietary, meaning Google does not publish the source code.
-Because of this, we had to remove it for the F-Droid version.
+Unfortunately, the library required for casting support is proprietary, meaning that it's not available under a free license and Google doesn't publish the source code.
+Because of that, we had to remove it in the F-Droid version.
 Fortunately, the remote control feature still works.

-Additionally, the Android Auto integration does not work because Google does not allow apps to integrate with it when the app is not installed using the Google Play store.
+Additionally, the Android Auto integration does not work because Google does not allow apps to integrate with it when the app was not installed from the Google Play store.

 ## Download Now